Lissy93/dashy/README.md

 > For general discussions, check out the **[Discussions Board](https://github.com/Lissy93/dashy/discussions)**

 If you're having trouble getting things up and running, feel free to ask a question.
 The best way to do so is in the [discussion](https://github.com/Lissy93/dashy/discussions), or if you think you think the issue is on Dashy's side, you can [raise a ticket](https://github.com/Lissy93/dashy/issues/new/choose).
-It's best to check the [docs](./docs) and [previous questions](https://github.com/Lissy93/dashy/issues?q=label%3A%22%F0%9F%A4%B7%E2%80%8D%E2%99%82%EF%B8%8F+Question%22+) first, as you'll likely find the solution there.
+It's best to check the [docs](./docs), [previous issues](https://github.com/Lissy93/dashy/issues?q=label%3A%22%F0%9F%A4%B7%E2%80%8D%E2%99%82%EF%B8%8F+Question%22+) and [troubleshooting guide](./docs/troubleshooting.md) first, as often the solution is already there.

 **[⬆️ Back to Top](#dashy)**